Knowledge Architecture

 • SMM inherits the rules; it does not define them.

-How does MoM help AI reasoning?
+How does MoM help me navigate the site?

 Immersion